Sample Cover Letter

 things, and they often check with the people you've listed as

-on everything in your cover letter and résumé.
+everything in your cover letter and résumé.
 This is generally where the

 personal interview will start.
-Prospective
+Prospective employers are especially

-questions: "Why do you want to work here?
+"Why do you want to work here?
 "What are your primary strengths."
 "What

 would you say are your weaknesses?"
 You may be asked about recent

 developments in the field and the trade publications you read.
 In some

 cases you may be asked about recent books you've read, movies you've

 seen, or travel.
 Other questions are, "What are your ultimate

 professional goals?
-"What do you see yourself doing in five
+"What do you see yourself doing in five years?"

-thanking them for the opportunity and offering any additional information they
+them for the opportunity and offering any additional information they

 might need.
 Remind them again of your unique qualifications for the

-specific job and the various ways you can be
+specific job and the various ways you can be contacted.